Hey everyone! Welcome to this month’s blog income report.

 As always, if you have any questions about my monthly business income that you would like me to include next month, please let me know.

-This is for the month of December and before fees and expenses (expenses that lower the amount above include approximately $700, which includes VAs for my other websites, PayPal fees, etc.) being taken out.
+This is for the month of October and before fees and expenses (expenses that lower the amount above include approximately $1,200, which includes payments for staff writing on my blog, work with FITnancials, PayPal fees, etc.) being taken out.

-December‘s number above includes a rent payment from my sister and her boyfriend.
-So after all expenses and fees, I made approximately $12,160.
+October‘s number above includes a rent payment from my sister.
+So after all expenses and fees, I made approximately $11,927.
 In the amount above, I do not count the amount that I bring in to blogs that I help run, I only include the amounts that are my actual earnings from my services.